MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/types-of-fields.md

 When the image is uploaded, it will be converted to a .jpg format and all downloaded images will also use this format.
 If an animated .gif is uploaded, only the first frame is saved.

-When an image is uploaded, it will be resized to a maximum size of 144 pixels by 144 pixels.
+When an image is uploaded, it will be resized as a "thumbnail" image to a maximum size of 144 pixels by 144 pixels.
 People should resize or crop the images before they upload them so that they will display well using this size.
 All images are cropped to be square.
 If both sides of an image are smaller than 144 pixels, the image will be cropped to be a square with the dimensions of the smaller side.

+By default,	when an app user adds an image to display to a form or canvas app, the image displayed is the thumbnail image.
+To display a full image for a canvas app, see [Display a full-sized image](#display-a-full-sized-image).

 ### Add an image field to an entity using the PowerApps site